MapleCCC/Nixacernis-Keyboard-Backend/README.md

 ## Live instance for having a taste

 There is a heroku app instance setup for automatic CI and testing.
-Go to [lorem ipsum](https://) to have a check<!--try-->.
+Go to [https://nixacernis-keyboard-backend.herokuapp.com/](https://nixacernis-keyboard-backend.herokuapp.com/) to have a check<!--try-->.

 ## License